vanOosterhoutLab/HybridCheck/use_hybrids.md

        </div>
         <div class="col-md-4">
           <h3>Linux</h3>
           Download this tarball and extract the folder.
-The folder includes two shell scripts that can be used to install HybridCheck and its dependencies, and also run HybridCheck with the webapp GUI.
+The folder includes two bash scripts that can be used to install HybridCheck and its dependencies, and also run HybridCheck with the webapp GUI.
+Note: This will add an alias to your .bashrc.
           <p><a class="btn btn-default" href="./Installers/Linux/HybridCheck_Linux_Installer.zip" role="button" download="HybridCheck_Linux_Installer_Scripts.zip">Download for GNU/Linux</a></p>
         </div>
       </div>